tmobile/magentaA11y/how-to-test.md

 - It may say things in a different order than NVDA or JAWS but the core acceptance criteria are the same.

 ## JAWS
-{: .step }
+{: .divider }

 <details>
   <summary>
-    JAWS screenreader shortcuts
+    JAWS screen reader shortcuts
   </summary>
   {% include /examples/table-screen-reader-keyboard-shortcuts-jaws.html %}
-  <p>Use the screenreader to list useful elements: headings, links and landmarks.</p>
+  <p>Use the screen reader to list useful elements: headings, links and landmarks.</p>
   {% include /examples/table-screen-reader-keyboard-shortcuts-jaws-test.html %}
 </details>